Our Services

 Published on: 2/24/2026

-Benzodiazepines calm the brain by boosting GABA, but with ongoing use the brain adapts, leading to tolerance, dependence, rebound anxiety, and dangerous withdrawal, including seizures, if stopped too quickly.
+Benzodiazepines (such as Xanax, Ativan, and Klonopin) calm the brain by boosting GABA activity.
+With ongoing use, however, the brain adapts—leading to tolerance, physical dependence, rebound anxiety, and potentially dangerous withdrawal symptoms, including seizures, if the medication is stopped too quickly.

-The safest next steps are to avoid abrupt stopping, see a doctor for an individualized gradual taper, and address root anxiety with proven therapies and supportive habits; there are several factors to consider, and key red flags and detailed taper options are explained below.
+The safest next steps are: never stop abruptly, work with a doctor on an individualized gradual taper, and address the underlying anxiety through proven therapies (like CBT) and supportive lifestyle habits.
+Key red flags and detailed taper options are explained below.

 Understanding how benzodiazepines affect your brain—and what medically approved next steps look like—can help you move forward safely and confidently.